ft-mugurel/BLOG/content/en/posts/vuln-1001/index.md

 - The attack surface is the totality of all the points in a system that an attacker can use to gain access to the system.
 This includes all the inputs, outputs, and interfaces that an attacker can use to interact with the system.
 ![Attack Surface](attack-surface.png)
 ## Sploity Sens
-- Sploity sens is a term used to describe when an vulnerability hunters devolope a 6 sence to detect vulnerabilities.
+- Sploity sens is a term used to describe when an vulnerability hunters develop a 6 sence to detect vulnerabilities.
 When they see so many vulnerabilities, they start to see patterns and can identify potential vulnerabilities more easily.
 ## Words of Power
 1. Parse
 2. Decode